MP 20x5x27 / N38 - neodymium magnet

 Keep neodymium magnets away from TV, wallet, and computer HDD.

-Strong magnetic fields emitted by neodymium magnets can destroy magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
 In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
 Avoid placing neodymium magnets in close proximity to electronic devices.

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
+Neodymium magnets generate strong magnetic fields.
+As a result, they interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.

 Dust and powder from neodymium magnets are flammable.